 Spring: October 1

-Fields of Study: African Studies, Anthropology, Art History, Asian Studies, Biology, Chemistry, Chinese, Classics, Computer Science, Economics, Education, English Literature, Environmental Studies, European Studies, Film, French, Gender Studies, Geography, Geology, German, Health, History, International Studies, Italian, Japanese, Latin American Studies, Linguistics, Math, Middle Eastern Studies, Music, Neuroscience, Philosophy, Physics, Political Science, Portuguese, Psychology, Religion, Russian, Sanskrit, Sociology, Spanish, Theather Studies
+Fields of Study: Africana Studies, Anthropology, Art History, Asian Studies, Biology, Chemistry, Chinese, Classics, Computer Science, Economics, Education, English Literature, Environmental Studies, European Studies, Film, French, Gender Studies, Geography, Geology, German, Health, History, International Studies, Italian, Japanese, Latin American Studies, Linguistics, Math, Middle Eastern Studies, Music, Neuroscience, Philosophy, Physics, Political Science, Portuguese, Psychology, Religion, Russian, Sanskrit, Sociology, Spanish, Theater Studies

 Full Course Load: 4 courses per semester